+- A. Section includes:

-- 1. Glass for doors, interior borrowed lites. - 2.
-Glazing sealants and accessories.
+- 1. Glass for doors, interior borrowed lites.

+- 2. Glazing sealants and accessories.

 - A. Glass Manufacturers: Firms that produce primary glass, fabricated glass, or both, as defined in referenced glazing publications. - B. Glass Thicknesses: Indicated by thickness designations in millimeters according to ASTM C 1036.